Hansel & Gretel: Witch Hunters

 The director commendably puts an emphasis on practical effects over CGI wherever possible.
 You can also see that he has lots of ideas but not many of them pay off.
 This really needs to be more cartoonish and less the sort of thing a couple of guys would come up with over a few beers.
 There’s a chicken joke in there (I maintain that no movie can be all bad if it contains a fowl gag) and a reference to Goldlilocks and the Three Bears and it’s vaguely amusing that the crones sound a bit like Predators.

 But generally, Wirkola just wants to copy from better pictures.
 It seems awfully familiar when we break into a title sequence that brings the exploits of H&G up to date because it is; everyone’s doing it lately.
 He keeps the picture lively (although he doesn’t quite seem to know how to frame the action in 2:35:1), but the problem is his tale has no traction.
-It doesn’t take long for Peter Stormare to become a deranged nutter; he’s befuddled by a script that can do very little with him, so he becomes a would-be rapist.
+It doesn’t take long for Peter Stormare to become a deranged nutter; he’s befuddled by a script that can do very little with him, so he turns into a would-be rapist.
 He fared much better with his OTT turn in Terry Gilliam’s take on fairy tales, the problematic The Brothers Grimm (which at least dazzles fitfully).

 Matthew Hopkins would probably be proud of a movie that takes such unbridled glee in slaughtering witches in a variety of high impact fashions.
 There’s an unpleasant undercurrent of violence against women throughout; it’s just meant to be okay because they’re hideously ugly (and because they aren’t even human, we’re told).
-By the time Wirkola introduces a white witch to redress the balance it’s too late.
-And then he decides to put Gretel through the ringer in a queasy sequence for what has generally been a knockabout experience.
+By the time Wirkola introduces a white witch to redress the balance, it’s too late.
+And then he decides to put Gretel through the wringer in a queasy sequence that contrasts with what has generally been a knockabout experience.
 He has the temperance to cut away when a child is about to meet a nasty fate but seems to revel in the mistreatment of women.
 Famke Janssen seizes her part like her career depends on it, but the material doesn’t allow her to become so hissable that you’re rooting for her.

 Wirkola’s movie was a surprise hit, dumped in dead-end January but going on to make more than $200m worldwide.
 Inevitably, a sequel has been announced.
 There’s always the danger that the audience feels they were hoodwinked into seeing something unsuspectingly and vow to give any follow-ups a wide berth.
 This is an unlikely franchise starter, not because it’s terrible but because it’s so derivative.